Installation - Stand alone cluster

 Tell the masternode that the user project is good to go with:

-kubectl exec -ti -c prepare-masternode pod/masternode -- touch /storage/project/ready
+kubectl exec -ti -c prepare-masternode pod/masternode -- touch /app/ready

 Check the normal logs with kubectl logs -c masternode pod/masternode